All Mathcamp programs and reunions are currently online: Learn more.

 If it's the first time that person has made a donation to Mathcamp, then we learn a new name.
 (Marisa and Kevin know everybody who has ever donated to Mathcamp by name.
 We are really excited about you.)
-If it's a gift from a returning donor, we'll recognize the person and add a new page to their giving history.
+If it's a gift from a returning donor, we'll recognize the person and add a new entry to their giving history.

 Then in the spring, we assign each donation to its destination.
 If it's an unrestricted gift, we'll put it where it's most needed: that could be teacher salaries, for example, or student scholarships.
 If it's a gift specifically designated for the Scholarship Fund, we'll assign it to a student who needs financial aid to come to camp, and that student becomes a Mathcamper!

 At the end of the year, we share some updates with each donor about exactly how we used their gift.
 If you supported the Scholarship Fund, for example, you'll learn about the Mathcamper whose summer you made possible.
 You also can see an ongoing chart of your donations to Mathcamp.
 It looks really neat if you collect a row every year!

 In order to keep our promise to applicants that money won't prevent them from coming to camp, we raise $150,000 every year to fund the participation of students from low-income and middle-income families from all over the world.
 About $25,000 of those scholarships come from the National Science Foundation and the American Mathematical Society, and the rest comes from our alumni and their families and friends.

 When you make a gift to the Scholarship Fund, it really does get designated to support an individual student!
 And at the end of the summer, you'll be able to read about the student you helped bring to camp.
 Some scholarships are funded by a large gift from a single donor, and others are built up from a collection of many small- and medium-sized gifts (see more about small gifts).
 If you make a donation every year, you can collect a new student every summer!

-Help us get to 50% in your years!
+Help us get to 50% (and beyond) in your years!